 The mind is considered to be “masculine” and the heart is considered “feminine.”
 Feelings are considered “feminine.”
 Ironically, it is estimated that 95-98% of decision-making happens on a subconscious, emotional level.
 Our imagination and our feelings are internal and, as such, invisible.
 These parts of the brain are atrophied or underdeveloped in many through inadequate use.
 In fact, society has become disorientated for failure to respect the feminine – inside all of us.

 The future of the planet rests on humanity embracing feminine attributes such as non-verbal communication, connectivity and collaboration, and creativity (innovation).
 Women who build businesses in a way that honors our feminine values will flourish because we are stepping into a paradigm that is more natural to our essence and our way of being.
 For instance, traditionally, money has been the measure of success because this is the definition of success for men.
 For women, meeting our life-goals (what the money can do for us) tends to be the measure of our success.
-We tend to see things more holistically.
+We naturally tend to see things more holistically.
 As such, a holistic approach to business-building for women is the superior method.

-For much too long, we have been considered to be the second-sex, twisting ourselves into a pretzel trying to succeed in a society that disrespects us as women, the feminine qualities inside all of us – regardless of gender – and Mother Earth.
+For far too long, we have been considered to be the second-sex, twisting ourselves into a pretzel trying to succeed in a society that disrespects us as women, the feminine qualities inside all of us – regardless of gender – and Mother Earth.
 The challenge with society is the lack of respect for the feminine and overcoming our subconscious collective wounds as women so we may rise.